Causes of breathlessness

 These cause phlegm in the airways and can make you feel breathless.
 It’s important to drink a good amount of fluid to dilute the phlegm so you can cough it up more easily.
-If you develop a raised temperature (38°C or 100.4°F), a cough with green phlegm, or pain when you breathe, contact your doctor immediately as you may need antibiotics.
+If you develop a raised temperature (above 38°C or 100.4°F), a chesty cough or pain when you breathe, contact your doctor immediately as you may need antibiotics.

 In advanced cancer, the muscles that help breathing can become weak because of reduced physical activity, fatigue, lack of nutrition and weight loss.
 This can make breathing more difficult.

 This can cause sudden breathlessness and pain when you breathe.
 If you have these symptoms, contact your doctor immediately.

-Some other conditions can cause breathlessness, such as congestive heart failure, asthma and chronic obstructive pulmonary disease (COPD) and pulmonary oedema (a build-up of fluid in the lungs).
+Some other conditions can cause breathlessness, such as congestive heart failure, asthma, chronic obstructive pulmonary disease (COPD) and pulmonary oedema (a build-up of fluid in the lungs).
 Your doctor can advise you on the treatment you need.

 Surgery for lung cancer may remove part, or all, of a lung.
-Many people are able to breathe well after they recover from surgery; however some people experience breathing problems.
+Many people are able to breathe well after they recover from surgery, but some people do experience breathing problems.

 Radiotherapy to the chest can cause inflammation of the lung (pnuemonitis), which can lead to breathlessness.
 This is usually a short-term problem, but some people can have it in the long-term.
-Sometimes, people who have intensive radiotherapy to the chest can develop hardening and thickening (fibrosis) of the lung, which can cause long-term breathlessness.
+Sometimes, people who have intensive radiotherapy to the chest can develop hardening and thickening (scarring) of the lung, which can cause long-term breathlessness.

 Chemotherapy drugs can also sometimes cause breathing problems.